chili-publish/grafx-documentation/docs/GraFx-Studio/convert/Adobe-InDesign/index.md

 ### Plan for Automation
 After importing to GraFx Studio, leverage smart template features to add business logic and automate variant creation.

+## Things to consider

+- Colors that are not in RGB or CMYK color space (like HSB, LAB) will revert to Black
+- Adobe® Variables (like <document_name> <current_date> etc) will be removed form a text
+- Any item Frame in Adobe® InDesign® (text/image) might have properties (background color ,stroke, opacity).
+Frame options are not detected by Preflight and will be missed after export
+- ‘Line’ Shapes are always exported as .pdf without Preflight warning